Employment

 Work Hard, Play Hard

-Whitewater Ski Resort is an equal opportunity employer.
+Whitewater Ski Resort are an equal opportunity employer.
 Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, sexual orientation, gender identity, disability, protected veteran status or any other status protected by applicable law.

 FEATURED POSITIONS

-Employment Status/Type: Year-Round, Full-Time
+Employment Status/Type: Seasonal Part-Time (July-Sept), Full-Time (Oct-Mid April)

 JOB SYNOPSIS: